 Rowan v Environment Agency (bailii.org), para 61.

 One would expect the Court of Appeal decision in Churchill to trump the EAT decisions.
 Further, Rowan was a case in which the ‘substantial disadvantage’ was not clearly identified, so it was unclear a reasonable adjustment of working at home might be advantageous.
 Unlike consultations, trial periods do of course have the potential to actually mitigate a substantial disadvantage, during the period they operate.
 I would therefore suggest that trials can be reasonable adjustments.
 This is supported by the Churchill decision, and I am not aware of any appeal cases holding otherwise where it was an essential part of the court decision.
 A trial may not a reasonable adjustment in the sense of forming part of determining what will work.
 However something may be a reasonable adjustment if there is only a prospect it will be effective – see Leeds Teaching Hospital v Foster under Would the proposed adjustment reduce the substantial disadvantage? above.
 It may therefore be reasonable to employ the person with the adjustment in place, subject to the condition that the employment will be terminated if it is found not to work out – in other words a trial period.

 An employer may be willing to take a step even if not legally obliged.
 However, whether the employer is legally obliged to take the step depends on whether it is reasonable to have to take it, in all the circumstances of the individual case (Employment Code para 6.23).

 What is reasonable is decided objectively: it is for the tribunal to reach its own decision on what steps it is reasonable to have to take (Smith v Churchills Stairlifts, 2005).
-For example, it is not a matter of the tribunal just deciding whether the employer’s view of the matter was a reasonable one.
+The tribunal is not limited to deciding whether the employer’s view of the matter was a reasonable one.

 Some relevant issues in deciding how far a step is reasonable (Employment Code para 6.28):